 The exhibition at the Monacensia (Munich’s literary archive) focuses on Munich’s Bohemian women between 1890 and 1920, examining their importance in the context of literature, culture, politics and society.
 What topics did the women of the Bohemian world write about?
 What living concepts and political demands did they introduce to the public sphere?
 What ideals and convictions did they represent?
 How did they wish to live?
 To what extent did they shape Bohemianism as a subculture at the turn of the century?

+The Lenbachhaus and the Kunstsammlung Nordrhein-Westfalen are jointly organising the first comprehensive monographic exhibition in Germany on the work of the artist Etel Adnan, who died in 2021 at the age of 96.
 Born in Beirut, Etel Adnan (1925 – 2021) is an important representative of modernism.
 Her artistic and literary work is characterized by a broad and vibrant exchange between the Arab and Western worlds.
 The work of the poet, journalist, painter and philosopher, who spent her life between Lebanon, France and California, combines very different art forms, media, languages and cultures.

 After Algeria's War of Independence (1954 – 1962), Adnan refused to continue working in French and showed solidarity with Algeria: "I didn't need to write in French anymore, I wanted to paint in Arabic."
 Her political clarity, as well as the close connection between writing and painting, have become essential features of her oeuvre.

 "The whole body of work we call art knows neither borders nor nations but only humanity": that is how Kandinsky and Marc put it in their almanac The Blue Rider, which came out in 1912.
 The credo inspired the Lenbachhaus to put together a new presentation that embeds the Blue Rider artists’ works in the sweeping history of art and culture that the almanac illustrates.